Corasinth/k-plus/config/README.md

 ### **Previous Layer**

-On every layer the same key is dedicated to toggling to the previous layer, where the previous layer is the last layer used that isn't one of two exceptions.
-These exceptions are the directory, and the symbol dead layer.
+On several layers the same key is dedicated to toggling to the previous layer, where the previous layer is the last layer used that isn't one of two exceptions.
+These exceptions are the directory, and dead layers.

 The key used to toggle to the previous layer is `RAlt`.
 This is setup similarly to the directory key, where holding down `RAlt` and pressing another key lets it act like `Control`, while simply tapping it activates the previous layer macro.

+However, for several layers (mainly the core letter and symbol layers), `RAlt` instead swaps from either letters to symbols or vice versa.

 ### **Windows Backspace Key**